Bike along a downtown river, hike to a waterfall, and go skiing — all year long! — Here’s your guide to outdoor adventure in Lynchburg, virginia.

 The RiverWalk trail runs through Lynchburg’s historic downtown and then over a bridge to Percival Island, used by the railroad 80 years ago as a refueling spot.
 After cycling across the island, you’ll continue on over the next bridge into Amherst County for the trail’s last two miles.

 For a complete list of trails incorporated in the James River Heritage Trail System, check the Lynchburg Parks and Rec’s “Our Trails” page.
 “All of the trails are graded and most are paved, so they’re very forgiving — great for novices and people with a lot of experience,” Campbell says.
+You can also use Trailforks as a way to find biking trails in Lynchburg.

 Pitch a tent at James River State Park